Earth Star Voyager: Plot

 Among the crew members are Lani Miyori (a communications specialist) and Luz Sansone, a fellow communications tech who takes an immediate liking to Beanie.
 Also aboard are Dr. Sally Arthur, a 24-year-old M.D., Huxley Welles, an 18-year-old navigator, and Dr. Leland Eugene, the ship's psychiatrist.

-The crew arrives aboard the Earth*Star Voyager, and are met by Captain Forbes (the commanding officer), Brody (the ship's resident physical fitness instructor - crew members are required to engage in a physical fitness program), and "Priscilla", the sentient supercomputer that is the primary logic circuit for the vessel - who has seemingly developed a crush on Huxley.
-It is mentioned that this was a concern by the programmers; Priscilla is designed from the brain engrams of Priscilla Bauman (the daughter of Professor Bauman), and as such, she has all of memories, thoughts, feelings and desires of the real Priscilla Bauman.
+The crew arrives aboard the Earth*Star Voyager, and are met by Captain Forbes (the commanding officer), Brody (the ship's resident physical fitness instructor—crew members are required to engage in a physical fitness program), and "Priscilla", the sentient supercomputer that is the primary logic circuit for the vessel—who has seemingly developed a crush on Huxley.
+It is mentioned that this was a concern by the programmers; Priscilla is designed from the brain engrams of Priscilla Bauman (the daughter of Professor Bauman), and as such, she has all of the memories, thoughts, feelings and desires of the real Priscilla Bauman.
 This is slightly annoying to Huxley.

 Adm.
 Beasley, a war hero who fought back a criminal organization called the Outlaw Technology Zone, gave them a final pep-talk and saw them off from his flagship, the Triton Corsair.

 Not long after embarking on the mission, the ship has to pass through the junk belt.
 Immediately entering the belt, the auto-pilot is unable to travel the course plotted because the junk starts to move due to the ship's engines.
 After the shields and ship take some damage, Jonathan takes manual control and flies the ship through without taking further damage.
 While checking the repairs on an airlock, Captain Forbes finds himself trapped inside with the system set to open the airlock to space.
 Moments later, coming to check on the Captain, Jonathan finds him before the airlock opens.
 Before being blown into space, the Captain tells Jonathan to keep going and to "complete the mission".
 Jonathan orders the ship's psychiatrist to review the crew's profiles for any hint of psychopathology.
 Later, Lani mentions to Jonathan that she has suspicions of Dr. Leland Eugene, but Jonathan says he cannot go on a hunch alone.
 Following this, Lani is critically injured while in cryo-sleep by an apparent malfunction.